golioth/docs/docs/guides/creating-an-app.md

 The `ESPRESSIF_TOOLCHAIN_PATH` could be different, depending on your OS, installation process, and toolchain version.

+If you're on Linux, you most likely don't need step 2, since you're most likely using the Zephyr SDK.

 3. Add your credentials to this application:

 Take a look at the `prj.conf` file and take note of the four lines at the end.